Friends of Daniel | Friends of Kyra | |

 \[SE = \sqrt{\frac{\sigma_{1}^{2}}{n_{1}}+\frac{\sigma_{2}^{2}}{n_{2}}}\]

-This formula shows that the standard deviations of each group () are squared and divided by the sample size of that group, then added together, after which the square root is taken.
-The larger the sample size the bigger the number we divide by, and thus the smaller the standard error of the difference between means.
+This formula shows that the standard deviations of each group (\(\sigma\)) are squared and divided by the sample size of that group, then added together, after which the square root is taken.
+The larger the sample size, the bigger the number we divide by, and thus the smaller the standard error of the difference between means.
 In our n = 50 example this is:

 \[\sqrt{\frac{1^{2}}{50}+\frac{1^{2}}{50}}\]

 We are now almost ready to address common misconceptions about p-values, but before we can do this, we need to introduce a model of the data when the null is not true.
 If we are not sampling data from a model where the true mean difference is 0, what does our alternative model look like?
-Some software (such as G*power, see Figure 1.8) will visualize both the null model (red curve) and the alternative model (blue curve) in their output.
+Some software (such as G*power Faul et al. (2007), see Figure 1.8) will visualize both the null model (red curve) and the alternative model (blue curve) in their output.

 You can play around with the alternative and null models in this online app.
 The app allows you to specify the sample size in each group of an independent t-test (from 2 to infinity), the mean difference (from 0 to 2), and the alpha level.
 In the plot, the red areas visualize Type 1 errors.
 The blue area visualizes the Type 2 error rate (which we will discuss below).
 The app also tells you the critical value: There is a vertical line (with n = 50 this line falls at a mean difference of 0.4) and a sentence that says: “Effects larger than 0.4 will be statistically significant”.
 Note that the same is true for effects smaller than -0.4, even though there is no second label there, but the app shows the situation for a two-sided independent t-test.

-You can see that on the left of the vertical line that indicates the critical mean difference, there is a blue area that is part of the alternative model.
+The plots in the app also include a blue area, which is to the left of the vertical line that indicates the critical mean difference and is part of the alternative model.
 This is the Type 2 error rate (or 1 minus the power of the study).
 If a study has 80% power, 80% of the mean differences we will observe should fall on the right of the critical value indicated by the line.
 If the alternative model is true, but we observe an effect smaller than the critical value, the observed p-value will be larger than 0.05, even when there is a true effect.
 You can check in the app that the larger the sample size, the further to the right the entire alternative distribution falls, and thus the higher the power.
 You can also see that the larger the sample size, the narrower the distribution, and the less of the distribution will fall below the critical value (as long as the true population mean is larger than the critical value).
 Finally, the larger the alpha level, the further to the left the critical mean difference moves, and the smaller the area of the alternative distribution that falls below the critical value.

-The app also plots 3 graphs that illustrate the power curves as a function of different alpha levels, sample sizes, or true mean differences.
-Play around in the app by changing the values.
-Get a feel for how each variable impacts the null and alternative models, the mean difference that will be statistically significant, and the Type 1 and Type 2 error rates.
+The app also plots three graphs that illustrate the power curves as a function of different alpha levels, sample sizes, or true mean differences.
+Play around with the app by changing the values.
+Get a feel for how each variable impacts the null and alternative models, whether the mean difference is statistically significant, and the Type 1 and Type 2 error rates.

 We are now finally ready to address some common misconceptions about p-values.
 Let’s go through a list of common misconceptions that have been reported in the scientific literature.
 Some of these examples might sound like semantics.
-It is easy to at first glance think that the statement communicates the right idea, even if the written version is not formally correct.
+At first glance, it is easy to think that the statement communicates the right idea, even if the written version is not formally correct.
 However, when a statement is not formally correct, it is wrong.
-And exactly because people so often misunderstand p-values, it is worth it to be formally correct about how they should be interpreted.
+And exactly because people so often misunderstand p-values, it is worth instisting on being formally correct about how they should be interpreted.

 1.7.1 Misconception 1: A non-significant p-value means that the null hypothesis is true.